pmean/build-website/text/06/SpcHealthcare.md

 > IQ](http://www.iqpc.com/cgi-bin/templates/fivecell.html?topic=483&newTop=482)
 > section actually looks to be quite interesting.
 >
-> There\'s a lot out there, and this is only a partial list.
+> There's a lot out there, and this is only a partial list.
 I tried to
 > include only those resources that had a direct link to health care,
-> with the exception of Donald Wheeler\'s book, which is a worthwhile
+> with the exception of Donald Wheeler's book, which is a worthwhile
 > read for anyone in any discipline.
 >
 > **Books:**